 California transplants, Anywhere transplants, parents, and more: let's make MG a community, a relocation safe haven, because change is kind of scary sometimes.

 I am a high school teacher from Michigan who (reluctantly) moved across the country when I was six months pregnant.
 Now that I'm in California, I spend my days babbling to an infant, dancing with a 3-year-old, and wandering aimlessly around the two locations I can find without using Google Maps.
 The plus side: since the move, my work has been published by Writer's Digest and featured on The Huffington Post, Scary Mommy, BlogHer, Mamalode, and others.
-I am a study in contradictions: I tend toward the anxious and have a healthy dose of stage fright, but I'm a member of SAG-AFTRA and relish the thrill of a film set.
-I'm a 75% introvert who profoundly misses the company of other adults.
+I am a study in contradictions: I'm a member of SAG-AFTRA and relish the thrill of a film set, but the stage fright struggle is real.
+I'm an anxious ambivert who both yearns for alone time and profoundly misses the company of other adults.
 I prefer my words (and my people) genuine, with a side of sarcasm.

 Actually, this is the story of how Gwyneth Paltrow un-paralyzed me.
 She doesn’t know this story.
 We are not friends.
 I mean, no doubt she’s perfectly pleasant — although people sure love to hate her for allegedly being an out-of-touch wackadoo — but I, for one, am grateful for her accidental guidance toward a ridiculous epiphany.
 At the writers conference last […]